 The band endured because they weren’t afraid to be bold.

 Be prepared to devote your life to the business

 Working for other companies is not without its perks.
 Chief among them is the schedule.
-You may work long hours, but ultimately, the success of their business does not depend solely on you.
-You can officially check out at the end of your work-day.
+You may work long hours, but ultimately, the success of your business does not depend solely on you.
+You can officially check out at the end of your workday.

 Not so for entrepreneurs.
 Many small business owners are always on the clock.
 You leave an office at a certain time, but the work continues.
 Even when you’re officially having personal time, your brain is still trying to work through problems, go over schedules, etc.